 |Silent at trial||Isaiah 53:7b||Matthew 27:12-14|

 Consider another wonderful prophecy in which God gave a Babylonian king an outline of history from his time to the end of the world.
 Read this remarkable dream in Daniel 2.
 God outlined for King Nebuchadnezzar the four great world kingdoms from his time right on down to our time: Babylon, Medo-Persia, Greece and Rome.
 Then the Roman Empire would be split into ten divisions, which are the European nations that exist today.
 The Great King, who is represented by the stone cut out of the mountain without hands, refers to the coming of Jesus and His eternal kingdom.
-Other prophecies recorded in the Bible were given many years, even hundreds of years, before the predicted event would took place.
+Other prophecies recorded in the Bible were given many years, even hundreds of years, before the predicted event would take place.
 Yet these events happened exactly as the prophecy said they would.

 Not only can we look at the fulfilled Biblical prophecies of the past to test the Bible's authenticity, but also we can see prophecies being fulfilled before our eyes today.
 Take for example Matthew 24:14 where Jesus says, “And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.”
 Through the use of radio, satellite, and TV the gospel of Jesus is being preached to all nations around the world.

 Why should we believe the Bible is true?
 Because only God can foretell events hundreds of years before they happen (Isaiah 46:9,10) and each event predicted has occurred just as it was foretold in the Bible.

 2) Endurance of the Bible